EdVink/Controllebox-Collins-618M3/README.md

 # Controllebox-Collins-618M3
-This is a control box to set the frequency of an airborne Collins 618 M3 VHF Comm transceiver
+This is a control box to set the frequency of an airborne Collins 618 M3 VHF Comm transceiver.

-At the moment it is still a work in progress
+At the moment it is still a work in progress.

-The system has two rotary encoders, two I2C OLED 1.54" displays and most importantly a Arduino MEGA 2560
+The system has two rotary encoders, two I2C OLED 1.54" displays and most importantly a Arduino MEGA 2560.

 Parts of the software that are functional at the moment: